 Ottawa, ON, Canada

-For those who will stay off campus during the school year, a few rooms are available on the 20th floor of the 90 University residence.
+For those who will stay off campus during the school year, a few rooms are available on the 20th floor of the 90 University residence, however availability is very limited.
 You can obtain further information by calling 1-888-564-4545 or by email.
 You can also reserve a room at one of Ottawa’s hotels.
 For further information regarding hotels, we invite you to visit the Ottawa Tourism’s website.

 Get started on the right foot in your university science courses!